Fuego Del Sol: All Elite Wrestling (2020–2023)

+Game Changer Wrestling (2025–present)

 On April 18, 2025, at Game Changer Wrestling’s Joey Janela's Spring Break 9, Fuego lost a mask vs. career match against Atticus Cogar, unmasking, and leaving his boots in the ring, teasing a possible retirement.
-However, on May 3 at GCW Crazy, he made his return without a mask under his real name.
-In the following weeks, Orso would cement his heel turn by turning on one time ally Sam Stackhouse, temporarily putting him out of action in the process.
+However, on May 3 at GCW Crazy, he made his return without a mask under his real name, and turned heel.

+On August 15, 2026 at GCW Homecoming Weekend: Night 1, Orso and Sam Stackhouse defeated Bustah and the Brain (Alec Price and Jordan Oliver) to win the GCW World Tag Team Championship.

 Personal life

 Orso resides in Oklahoma City.
 Prior to his career as a professional wrestler, Orso originally competed as a backyard wrestler, under the name Kage, and made a YouTube channel called KBW Wrestling,."KBW" standing for "Kids Backyard Wrestling".
 In April 2022, Orso underwent surgery due to a mouth infection.